bthomas2622/copilot-metrics-export-action/README.md

 ### `org-name`

 The name of the organization to generate a csv for.
 Required if `org-summary` is `true`.
-Example: `octodemo` for `https://github.com/octodemo`.
+Example: `myorg` for `https://github.com/myorg`.

 ### `team-summary`